nathanwentworth/ethan/README.md

   - Use this if you don't want to display the year next to the title
 * hide_title: true
   - Use this if you don't want to display the title at all.
+* hide_read_more: true
+  - Use this if you don't want the "Read More" button to display below the post.